uclagamelab/MeshCreator/README.txt

 DONE - game lab logo and link - branding

 Version 1.0 features
+- store inspector GUI variables in MeshCreatorData
+- replace Mesh Creator Info section with a simpler message:
+	- all scripts version XX
+	- scripts are wrong, versions XX and XX present.
-- separate out the adobe actions
+- separate out the adobe actions from the repository
 - user should be able to configure location of saved meshes and materials.
 	- use http://docs.unity3d.com/Documentation/ScriptReference/PreferenceItem.html
 	- add mesh and material locations